-As at December 31, 2018, we had cash resources, consisting of cash and cash equivalents, of \$6.4 million, an increase of \$2.5 million from the December 31, 2017 balance of \$3.9 million.
+As at December 31, 2019, we had cash resources, consisting of cash and cash equivalents, of \$7.8 million, an increase of \$1.4 million from the December 31, 2018 balance of \$6.4 million.
 The cash resources consist of Canadian and U.S. dollar denominated deposit accounts and money market funds.
-We used \$5.4 million for operations during the year ended December 31, 2018.
-During the same period, we generated \$3.4 million from investing activities and \$4.4 million from financing activities.
+We generated \$4.0 million from operations during the year ended December 31, 2019.
+During the same period, we used \$0.2 million from investing activities and \$2.4 million for financing activities.

 On October 23, 2013, we closed a \$34.0 million Sweetwater County, State of Wyoming, Taxable Industrial Development Revenue Bond financing program ("State Bond Loan").
 The State Bond Loan calls for payments of interest at a fixed rate of 5.75% per annum on a quarterly basis which commenced January 1, 2014.
 The principal is payable in 28 quarterly installments which commenced January 1, 2015 and continue through October 1, 2021.
 The State Bond Loan is secured by all the assets at the Lost Creek Project.
-As of December 31, 2018, the balance of the State Bond Loan was \$15.0 million.
+As of December 31, 2019, the balance of the State Bond Loan was \$12.4 million.
+On October 1, 2019, the Sweetwater County Board of Commissioners and the State of Wyoming approved a six-quarter deferral of principal payments beginning October 1, 2019.
+The next principal payment is therefore due April 1, 2021 and the final payment is now due in April 2023.